 Designing your Restaurant

-Designing your own restaurant will always require some research and knowledge, but the good thing about using shipping containers is that you have a basic structure to work from.
+Designing your own restaurant will always require some research and knowledge, but the good thing about using modular units is that you have a basic structure to work from.
 You can design it from scratch to the specifications that you wish for.

-You will first need to think about where you are going to locate your shipping container restaurant – do you have some land?
+You will first need to think about where you are going to locate your modular restaurant – do you have some land?
 Do you have planning permission?
 Do you need planning permission?
 Is it in a suitable location for a restaurant?
 Is it big enough?

-You will also need to prepare the land for your shipping container.
+You will also need to prepare the land for usage.
 They need to be placed on a solid floor; most people lay concrete or concrete slabs down or put it on top of railway sleepers.

 Computer-Aided Design Technology

-Our design team is on hand to help you design your ideal restaurant from shipping containers.
+Our design team is on hand to help you design your ideal restaurant.
 They can use computer-aided design – or CAD – technology to help you to do so, ensuring that you get exactly what you envisioned and that it is built properly and safely.

 You should think about the layout of your restaurant, what capacity you want it to have, and whether you have an outside space, for example.

-You have a range of different sized shipping containers available to you, including:
+You have a range of different sizes available to you, including:

 You also have these sizes available in a high cube format – raising the height from 8ft 6in to 9ft 6in.